Royal Jelly Might Become Your Next Skincare BFF You Never Thought Of

 Fades skin discolorations

 Royal jelly is also hypothesized to diminish hyperpigmentation and other forms of skin discoloration.
-It turns out hydroxy-2-decenoic acid, an active compound in royal jelly, can interfer with melanin synthesis (skin-darkening pigment) and inhibit the activity of proteins involved in skin pigmentation, thereby brightening and evening out tone.[7]
+It turns out hydroxy-2-decenoic acid, an active compound in royal jelly, can interfere with melanin synthesis (skin-darkening pigment) and inhibit the activity of proteins involved in skin pigmentation, thereby brightening the skin.[7]

-The phenolic compounds in royal jelly, including ferulic acid and quercetin, are well-established to have antioxidant effects.
+The phenolic compounds in royal jelly, including ferulic acid and quercetin, are some of the strongest antioxidants found in nature.
 Also, royal jelly was found to increase glutathione levels, which is a natural antioxidant made by the body to counteract UV-induced damage and scavenge free radicals.[8]

 Supports wound healing

-Royal jelly has been used for centuries in folk medicine as a wound healer.
-According to studies, it can considerably shorten the healing time of both infected and uninfected wounds thanks to its collagen-stimulating, antibacterial and anti-inflammatory properties.
+According to studies, royal jelly can shorten the healing time of both infected and uninfected wounds.
 It also supports the regeneration of damaged skin tissues.
-This can be really effective if you’re dealing with acne scarring or sunburn.[9]
+This can be effective for acne scars or sunburn.[9]

 Soothes inflammation, irritation, and redness